yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

   - what is object in oop
 jb_picture:
   src: /images/2016/07/jackass-the-movie.jpg
-  caption: Jackass: The Movie (2002) by Jeff Tremaine
+  caption: "Jackass: The Movie (2002) by Jeff Tremaine"
 ---

 There are thousands of books about object-oriented programming and